 Elections in 2019 for President and Treasurer

-Let your voice be heard!
-In 2019 the Chapter will elect two new Executive Officers, to the offices of President and Treasurer.
-The candidates’ statements are below (posted June 3, 2019).
+In summer 2019 the Chapter elected two new Executive Officers, to the offices of President and Treasurer.
+The incoming President-Elect is Dave Lentz, and the incoming Treasurer is Jose Setka.
+The elected candidates’ statements are below.

 Hi Cal-Neva folks… While I am a native Californian, I joined AFS many moons ago, when I was an undergrad at Montana State University.
 I continued to benefit from AFS as a grad student at Utah State in Logan.
 Giving talks at the Bonneville (now Utah) Chapter really helped me with public speaking and presentations.
 It doesn’t seem so significant now but winning a Best Student Paper Award at a Chapter annual meeting I’m sure affected me in enduring ways.
 I moved to Sacramento after grad school and worked for the Water Board and then as a biologist with Fish and Game where I have remained focused on trout management up to the present at the Department of Fish and Wildlife.